sivareddyit/qubership-envgene/docs/calculator-cli.md

 For example, if a user sets `BASELINE_PROJ` at the namespace level, this value will override the value calculated by the calculator.
 But if `BASELINE_PROJ` is set at the cloud level, the calculator's value will have higher priority.

+Not every parameter in the Effective Set can be overridden.
+Overriding service-level parameters is only possible via [resource profile override](/docs/envgene-objects.md#resource-profile-override-in-instance).

 > [!NOTE]
-> Not every parameter in the Effective Set can be overridden.
-> Overriding service-level parameters is only possible via [resource profile override](/docs/envgene-objects.md#resource-profile-override-in-instance).

-If a complex parameter is set, the value from the higher-priority source **completely replaces** the lower-priority one; merging is not performed.
+> If a complex parameter is set, the value from the higher-priority source **completely replaces** the lower-priority one; merging is not performed.

 ### Effective Set v1.0